Date of Degree

 Copyright 2012 Vernon Anthony Woodley

 Woodley, Vernon Anthony.
-"Gender and networks in project teams: the case of a troubled insurance and asset management company." dissertation, University of Iowa, 2012.
+"Gender and networks in project teams: the case of a troubled insurance and asset management company."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.